-Whilst the vegetable sauce is cooking make the Cheese Sauce.
+While the vegetable sauce is cooking make the Cheese Sauce.

-Once the vegetable sauce has cooked remove from the heat.
+As soon as the vegetable sauce has cooked remove from the heat.

 Cook your chosen pasta according to the package instructions, less 3 minutes.
-The pasta will continue to cook in the oven.

 Drain the pasta and tip into the vegetable sauce.
 Mix the pasta and vegetable sauce together.

-You can certainly switch up the veggies to whatever you have on hand.
+You can switch up the veggies to whatever you have on hand.
 In fact this dish is a great way to use up small amounts of vegetables sitting in the fridge, before your next grocery shop!